Molesmalo/StarWarsMod4AirMash/Extensions-part2.md

 As usual, we create our own Module, and put our code inside it.
 Then we write our extension's code, and at the end, we register this file as an extension.

-In this case, our code is subscribing to the `playerKilled`.
-This event sends 3 arguments:
+In this case, our code is subscribing to the `playerKilled` event.
+This event sends three arguments:
 - `data` with some information sent by the server (
     - id: dead player's id
     - killer: killer player's id,